acsheller/cicero/README.md

-# OWUI (Open Web UI)
+# CICERO --

-This is a Docker Compose project comporised of [https://ollama.com/](Ollama), [Open WebUI](https://github.com/open-webui/open-webui), [Fabric](https://github.com/danielmiessler/fabric), content from the [Recommenders team](https://github.com/recommenders-team/recommenders/tree/main), and [SUBER](https://github.com/SUBER-Team/SUBER).
+This is a Docker Compose project comporised of [https://ollama.com/](Ollama), [Open WebUI](https://github.com/open-webui/open-webui), , content from the [Recommenders team](https://github.com/recommenders-team/recommenders/tree/main), [Pydantic AI](https://ai.pydantic.dev/), and [SUBER](https://github.com/SUBER-Team/SUBER).

 The theme is advancements in recommenders which is covered very well by the recommenders team.
-SUBER combines large language models (LLMs) and reinforcement learning to provide recommenders.
+SUBER combines large language models (LLMs) and reinforcement learning to train recommendations in sparse environments where labeled data is limited.
+This work expands on that with some modifications.

-This specific work advanced SUBER with optimal LLM tooling, containerization, and prompt engineering using Open Source products mentioned.

 ## Getting Started

 Clone the [cicero](https://github.com/acsheller/cicero) Repo.
 Review the `compose.yml` file as there is a section for `Ollama`, `Open WebUI`, `Fabric`, `suber`, `nrms`, and `pyai`.

-Make a folder to hold the models called `./ollama_models`.
-Models will be pulled from Ollama and stored here for use by the system.
-Do not check this into git as the models can be very large.

-Make another folder called `./datasets` and follow the [datasets procedures](./docs/Datasets.md) in the documentation.
-Note that datasets can be very large for the MIND dataset.  the NRMS Jupyter notebook - isolated in its onwn container will use this folder also.
-Review the nrms notebook.
+Setup

+Get the MIND datasets and set it up as described in the [datasets documentation for Cicero](/datasets/README.md).

 For a time-saver create some aliases like this, place them in your `.bashrc` and source it.